 - ED 1.
-Agriculture should be supported as a vital component of the Town's economic base. - ED 2.
-Forestry should be supported as a vital component of the Town's economic base. - ED 3.
-Tourism should be supported as a vital component of the Town's economic base.
+Forestry should be supported as a vital component of the Town's economic base. - ED 2.
+Tourism should be supported as a vital component of the Town's economic base. - ED 3.
+Support home-based business as a primary economic development tool.

 - ED 4.
-Support home-based business as a primary economic development tool. - ED 5.
-Intensive commercial and industrial development should be located in and/or directed toward areas within which adequate public facilities and services already exist, are programmed for expansion, or will be provided concurrent with development. - ED 6.
-Industrial development should be steered to villages capable of providing sewer and water services. - ED 7.
-Highway corridor development shall be directed to designated planned commercial areas and address building signage, lighting, service and land use standards. - ED 8.
-The Town should support existing business expansion and retention efforts and new business development efforts that are consistent with the comprehensive plan. - ED 9.
-Coordinate regularly with the County and the Northwest Wisconsin Regional Planning Commission to evaluate economic development related grants, programs, and tax incentives for their applicability to the Town. - ED 10.
-Economic development programs and incentives should focus on development and businesses that include higher quality buildings and facilities, as well as, provide greater job opportunities with relatively high wages. - ED 11.
+Intensive commercial and industrial development should be located in and/or directed toward areas within which adequate public facilities and services already exist, are programmed for expansion, or will be provided concurrent with development. - ED 5.
+Industrial development should be steered to villages capable of providing sewer and water services. - ED 6.
+Highway corridor development shall be directed to designated planned commercial areas and address building signage, lighting, service and land use standards. - ED 7.
+The Town should support existing business expansion and retention efforts and new business development efforts that are consistent with the comprehensive plan. - ED 8.
+Coordinate regularly with the County and the Northwest Wisconsin Regional Planning Commission to evaluate economic development related grants, programs, and tax incentives for their applicability to the Town. - ED 9.
+Economic development programs and incentives should focus on development and businesses that include higher quality buildings and facilities, as well as, provide greater job opportunities with relatively high wages. - ED 10.
 The retention and expansion of existing businesses should be supported through facility improvements and the implementation of increased technology.